dwalldorf/aChallenge/README.md

 Routes like `/appointments/next_week` break the rules of RESTful APIs but very much simplify the usage in this case.

-The API communicates with db models to the outside world.
-A production-ready application would probably separate the two worlds by communicating with data transfer objects that hide private or unnecessary data.
+The API communicates with database models to the outside world.
+A production-ready application would probably separate internal and external data representations to hide private or unnecessary data or provide additional information.

 There is only one unit- and one API integration-test to demonstrate testing approach.

 ## Use it
-Run the application via `mvn spring-boot:run`.
-You can now access the REST API at [localhost:8080](http://localhost:8080).
+Run the application via `mvn spring-boot:run` from the project root.
+You can access the API at [localhost:8080](http://localhost:8080).

 #### Customer interfaces
 * `POST /customers` - create a new customer